Table of Contents

 I'm being harassed by someone who is not a Manchester employee, but who comes on campus to conduct business.
 Is there anything I can do?

 Manchester’s Sexual Harassment Policy protects you from sexual harassment by vendors, contractors, and third parties you encounter in the University community.
-If you believe that you have been subjected to conduct that violates the policy, please contact the Counseling Services Office, Student Development, or the Title IX Coordinator or deputy coordinators as soon as possible.Back to top
+If you believe that you have been subjected to conduct that violates the policy, please contact the Counseling Services Office, Student Experience Center or the Title IX Coordinator or deputy coordinators as soon as possible.Back to top

 What if I am sexually harassed by a co-worker or a student but we are off-campus?